Are the careers in finance you always see so pleasurably advertised the right path for you?

 Securities, commodities, and sales agents

-What Are the Top Careers in Finance?
+What Are the Top Finance Careers?

-We’ve made it all the way to the bottom of the article, and you’ve made it all the way up the ladder that brings you to your dream as far as careers in finance go.
+We’ve made it all the way to the bottom of the article, and you’ve made it all the way up the ladder that brings you to your dream as far as finance jobs go.
 All you need now information wise is a small list of the best and most coveted jobs in this field.
 Here they are.

 #1.
 Financial Analyst